 - The Generic Lasted Shoe Tree: Fashioned from a generic last, and fitted with a spring mechanism, expandable upon insertion into the shoe.
-Trimly’s premium shoe and boot trees offerings coming in below $60.
+Trimly’s premium shoe and boot trees offerings come in below $60.

 - Plastic Shoe Trees.
 As James would say, “cheap to make, cheap to break”.
-Limited longterm benefit, however, their light-weight construction makes them a suitable travel companion in a pinch.
+Limited long-term benefit, however, their lightweight construction makes them a suitable travel companion in a pinch.

 For the footwear enthusiast, a shoe tree is an all too often overlooked safeguard to maximise the wear of your beloved investment.
 I’d even go so far as to implore the provision of a dedicated shoe tree for each staple in a shoe collection.
-In saying this, in a pinch, you could make to with a single set, rotated through newly worn shoes.
+In saying this, in a pinch, you could make it with a single set, rotated through newly worn shoes.